 The Disabled Hiker’s Guide to Northern California Book Event

-Sat, March 1This event is co-hosted by Point Reyes National Seashore Association and Point Reyes Books.
-Proceeds will support PRNSA and Disabled Hikers, supporting their efforts in accessibility and equity.
+Sat, March 1This event is co-hosted by Point Reyes National Seashore Association, Disabled Hikers, and Point Reyes Books.
+Books will be for sale at the event.

 Syren Nagakyrie visits Point Reyes to discuss their new book, The Disabled Hiker’s Guide to Northern California, and their work to create a more accessible and inclusive outdoors.